Other books byP. D. James

 The Private Patient

 National Bestseller Cheverell Manor is a beautiful old house in Dorset, which its owner, the famous plastic surgeon George Chandler-Powell, uses as a private clinic.
 When the investigative journalist, Rhoda Gradwyn, arrives to have a disfiguring facial scar removed, she has every expectation of a successful operation and a peaceful week recuperating.
 But the clinic houses an implacable enemy and within hours of the operation Rhoda is murdered.
 Commander Dalgliesh and his team are called in to investigate a case complicated by old crimes and the dark secrets of the past.
 But Before Rhoda's murder is solved, a second horrific death adds to the complexities of one of Dalgliesh's most perplexing and fascinating cases.
-From the Trade Paperback edition.

 The Murder Room